lavague-ai/LaVague/docs/docs/learn/debug-tools.md

 selenium_driver = SeleniumDriver(headless=False, options=chrome_options)
 ```

 ## Run your agent in step by step mode

-This parameter is used to enable step-by-step execution of the `WebAgent`.
-When set to `True`, it prompts the user at each step to continue or not.
+The `step_by_step` parameter can be used to enable step-by-step execution of the `WebAgent`.
+When set to `True`, it pauses at each step and enables the user to agree whether to continue or not.
 This is best used in a Python script where interactive step-by-step control is required.

 ```python
 agent = WebAgent(world_model, action_engine, step_by_step=True)